 Seller should lose in each case.
 The status of the purchasers is clear and the right to possession has arisen, even though still conditional.
 The seller, on the other hand, has given up possession without public notice of its Article 2 reclamation right and has not regained possession before the rights of the others arises.
 To win, the seller must both give timely notice of reclamation and retake possession from the buyer before the right to possession of good faith buyers and purchasers arises.

-At the March 1997 meeting, the committee voted to not clarify in the text or in the comments whether the reclamation right extended to proceeds.
-Currently courts have come to conflicting conclusions on this issue.
-Thus the law would stay as it is, confused and conflicting on the proceeds issue.
-5. Former §2-702(1) of the 1990 Official Text now appears in revised §2-818(a).
-6. CISG .
+- 5. A reclamation right under §2-816 may or may not be enforceable against a trustee in bankruptcy under revised Section 546(c) of the Bankruptcy Act.
+No attempt has been made to conform revised §2-816 to the requirements of Section 546(c).
+See, e.g., In re Julien Co., 44 F.3d 426 (6th Cir.
+1995)(no reclamation under §546(c) where buyer not insolvent and demand not in writing). - 6.
+Former §2-702(1) of the 1990 Official Text now appears in revised §2-818(a).

+7. CISG.
 Under the , a seller who avoids a contract for fundamental breach can reclaim delivered goods from the buyer.
 Although goods delivered either for cash or on credit can be reclaimed, there are no express limitations on the time or method of reclamation.
 See Art.
 64(1), 81(2), and 84(2).

 SECTION 2-817.
-SELLER'S RIGHT TO IDENTIFY GOODS TO CONTRACT DESPITE BREACH OR TO SALVAGE UNFINISHED GOODS. (a) An aggrieved seller may: (1) identify to the contract conforming goods not already identified if they are in the seller's possession or control at the time the seller learned of the breach of contract; and (2) resell goods that are shown to have been intended for the particular contract, even if they are unfinished. (b) If goods are unfinished at the time of breach of contract, an aggrieved seller, in the exercise of reasonable commercial judgment to minimize loss and for the purpose of effective realization, may complete the manufacture and wholly identify the goods to the contract, cease manufacture and resell for scrap or salvage value, or proceed in any other reasonable manner.
-SOURCE: Sales, Section 2-704.
-Notes 1.
-No changes of substance have been made in former §2-704 of the 1990 Official Text.
-2. Section 2-817 gives an aggrieved seller several choices if goods are conforming but not identified or identified but unfinished at the time of breach.
+SELLER'S RIGHT TO IDENTIFY GOODS TO CONTRACT DESPITE BREACH OR TO SALVAGE UNFINISHED GOODS.

+- (a) An aggrieved seller may: - (1) identify to the contract conforming goods not already identified if they are in the seller's possession or control at the time the seller learned of the breach of contract; and - (2) resell goods that are shown to have been intended for the particular contract, even if they are unfinished. - (b) If goods are unfinished at the time of breach of contract, an aggrieved seller, in the exercise of reasonable commercial judgment to minimize loss and for the purpose of effective realization, may complete the manufacture and wholly identify the goods to the contract, cease manufacture and resell for scrap or salvage value, or proceed in any other reasonable manner.

+- 1. No changes of substance have been made in former §2-704 of the 1990 Official Text. - 2.
+Section 2-817 gives an aggrieved seller several choices if goods are conforming but not identified or identified but unfinished at the time of breach.

 Subsection (a)(1) permits the seller to identify conforming goods to the contract, §2-502, and pursue appropriate remedies.
 Subsection (a)(2) permits the seller to resell identified but unfinished goods, a remedy that already exists under §2-819(b).
 Neither option explicitly requires the exercise of "reasonable commercial judgment" but both are subject to the general mitigation requirement in §2-803.